-Today we are facing an authentic competition.
+Today we are facing authentic competition.
 The government will not give us the triumph: the triumph will come from our work, our effort, our dedication.

 Today we are the option that offers change responsibly.
 We are the option that best knows what has been done.
-Who knows the results of their programs, their successes and their mistakes.
+Who knows the results of their programs, their successes, and their mistakes.

 We are the option capable of preserving what has been successful and we are the option to find new ways of solving the pending problems.

 We do not understand change as an indiscriminate rejection of what others did.
-We understand it as the ability to learn, to innovate, to overcome deficiencies and obstacles.
+We understand it as the ability to learn, innovate, to overcome deficiencies and obstacles.

 Let's change, yes!
 Let's change!
 But let's do it responsibly, consolidating the real advances that have been made, and of course, maintaining our own: our values and our culture!

 Mexico does not want political adventures!
-Mexico does not want to jump to the void !.
+Mexico does not want to jump into the void !.
 Mexico does not want setbacks to schemes that were already in power and proved ineffective!
 Mexico wants democracy but rejects its perversion: demagogy!